(This review has been updated on 1/25/2018)

 Update 11/22/2017 – Syncmetrics seems to be permanently closed.

-Recently after having trouble with the Tapiriik syncing website I decided to give SyncMyTracks a try.
+Recently after having trouble with the Tapiriik syncing website I decided to give SyncMyTracks a try (a note here – so far this is ONLY for Android devices, check out RunGap for something similar for IOS devices).
 Unlike the other services you don’t use a website, nor the exercise logging system’s own app – but a third-party app made for syncing (Android only).
 Similar to using a website except you just run it on your phone or tablet instead.

 There aren’t a lot of apps that do a general and as complete and almost across-the-board syncing of so many services, but this one does.
 From the list on the website, it syncs between – adidas miCoach, Bryton Active, Decathlon Coach, Endomondo, Fitbit, Garmin Connect, Google Fit, MapMyFitness, Nike+ Run Club, Polar Flow, Ride with GPS, RunKeeper, Runtastic, Samsung Health, Sports Tracker, Strava, Suunto Movescount, TomTom Sports and TrainingPeaks.